 Catch and collect games

-Catch and collect games are the type of card games that aim to collect all cards in the deck.
+Catch-and-collect games are the type of card games that aim to collect all cards in the deck.
 The best example in this category is war, where the deck of cards is divided between two players.
 The players must simultaneously reveal the top cards in the deck, and the one with the highest value captures the other.
 Both these are added to the winner’s card deck, and the first one who captures all the cards becomes the winner.

 Collectible card games